jmr24567/A02/README.md

 ## Part 2: Glossary

-- **Branch**: A separate version of a repository used for working on different features.
+- **Branch**: A separate version of a repository used to work on different features without affecting the main branch.
-- **Clone**: A copy of a remote repository downloaded to a local machine.
+- **Clone**: A copy of a remote repository downloaded to your local computer.
 - **Commit**: A saved change in a Git repository.
-- **Fetch**: A command to retrieve the latest changes from a remote repository without merging them.
+- **Fetch**: A command to retrieve the latest changes done by other people without merging them.
 - **Git**: A distributed version control system that tracks changes in code.
 - **GitHub**: A cloud-based platform for hosting Git repositories.
 - **Merge**: Combining changes from different branches into a single branch.